-e) Standard Club UK Governance Map
+e) Standard Club UK Management Responsibilities Map

-Standard UK has approved a governance map which sets out the Senior Insurance Manager Functions and key function holders identified by the board.
-The governance map is reviewed at least annually by the Nomination and Governance Committee.
+Standard UK has approved a management responsibilities map which sets out the Senior Managers and Certification Regime (SMCR) Functions and key function holders identified by the board.
+The management responsibilities map is reviewed by the Nomination and Governance Committee at each meeting.
 Recommendations in respect of enhancements or confirmation of its continuing appropriateness are made to the board by the managers.